mohammedhaidertoha/NACAAerofoilGen/README.md

 The user is prompted for the following inputs:

 ```
-airfoilcode - A four-digit code that refers to the NACA airfoil, e.g., 2412
+airfoilcode: A four-digit code that refers to the NACA airfoil, e.g., 2412
-U_infinity - The free-stream velocity in m/s, e.g., 15 m/s
+U_infinity: The free-stream velocity in m/s, e.g., 15 m/s
-AoA - The angle of attack in degrees, e.g., 10°
+AoA: The angle of attack in degrees, e.g., 10°
-N - The number of panels to be used, e.g., 100
+N: The number of panels to be used, e.g., 100

 ```